arnabs542/qinghaoh.github.io/_posts/2021-09-01-information-theory.markdown

 }
 {% endhighlight %}

-Another way of explanation (credits to @StefanPochmann):
+Another way of explanation (credit to @StefanPochmann):

 With 2 pigs, poison killing in 15 minutes, and having 60 minutes, we can find the poison in up to 25 buckets in the following way.
 Arrange the buckets in a 5×5 square: